 One of the most important things you need to know about the pet you have or the pet you want to get is their diet.
 Just like humans, animals need a balanced and healthy diet in order to prevent diseases and live longer.

-So, can guinea pigs eat ferns?
-The safe answer is no, they can’t and they shouldn’t eat ferns.
-The most common thing to know about ferns is that most of them are toxic to living creatures.
-Better safe than sorry.
-However, there is a certain type of ferns they can eat: fiddlehead ferns.
+Can guinea pigs eat ferns?
+Guinea pigs should not eat ferns.
+Most ferns are toxic to living creatures.
+However, there is a certain type of ferns they can eat – fiddlehead ferns.
 Fiddlehead ferns are furled leaves of ferns harvested as vegetables.
 This type of fern is beneficial for a guinea pig.

-These plants are high in vitamin C, low on fat and calcium, so they are very good for guinea pigs.
-The high content of vitamin C supports the proper functioning of their sensitive organisms while the little amount of calcium helps with bones without being harmful (too much calcium causes bladder stones).
+Ferns are high in vitamin C, and low on fat and calcium, so they are very good for guinea pigs.
+The high content of vitamin C supports the proper functioning of their sensitive organisms while the little amount of calcium helps with bones without being harmful.

-The benefits of these two essential substances are endless: fight diseases, help the immune system, bones, teeth, and joints stronger, preventing scurvy.
+The benefits of these two essential substances are endless.
+It can fight diseases, and help the immune system, bones, teeth, and joints stronger, preventing scurvy.
 Generally, without these substances, their bodies cannot work properly.

 Nutrition Facts of Ferns

 This is the most important vitamin for guinea pigs.
 This is due to the fact that guinea pigs, just like humans, cannot produce by themselves and store vitamin C.

 This means that if you don’t feed them foods high in vitamin C, they can develop scurvy, a certain disease caused by vitamin C deficiency.